sara-nl/spiderdocs/source/Pages/about.rst

 Interoperability hotspot
 ========================

-In contrast to many of the processing services already available, typically offering an all-inclusive solution within the boundaries of the service environment, :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` is exactly the opposite.
+In contrast to many of the processing platforms already available, typically offering an all-inclusive solution within the boundaries of the their environment, :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` is exactly the opposite.
 It aims to be a connecting platform in a world that has already a lot to offer in terms of storage systems,